dhruvabhat24/Leetcode_November/README.md

 2. Count Nodes Equal to Average of Subtree
 3. Build an Array With Stack Operations
 4. Last Moment Before All Ants Fall Out of a Plank
+5. Find the Winner of an Array Game